 What A+ is actually trying to signal

 A+ is a practical support baseline.
-It is not a job guarantee, and it is not a deep specialist credential.
-The current evidence points to an entry-friendly credential for people proving broad device, operating-system, networking, security, troubleshooting, and operational-procedure readiness.
+It is not a job guarantee.
+The cited official sources map A+ to Computer User Support Specialists tasks (O*NET 15-1232.00), which are breadth-oriented support tasks rather than specialist-track tasks, and the current exam domains cover device, operating-system, networking, security, troubleshooting, and operational-procedure topics.
+Hands-on readiness across those areas still requires separate task evidence beyond passing the exams.
+A+ has no prerequisite and open registration.
 The recommended experience matters even without a formal prerequisite: about 12 months of hands-on IT support experience is a signal that the exam expects practical familiarity.

 For a career changer, the strongest A+ use case is concrete: you want to prove that user support and device troubleshooting are no longer abstract.
 You can identify hardware, install or troubleshoot operating systems, explain basic networking, follow support procedures, document a ticket, and communicate with a user.
 That evidence is more useful than chasing a rumored pass-rate number.